Bucketfeet: Company history

 Raaja Nemani and Aaron Firestein first met in 2008.
 The two became friends and upon Raaja's departure from Buenos Aires, Aaron sold him a pair of shoes on which he had drawn an artistic design.
 Raaja continued his year-long journey and cites the shoes as an easy conversation starter; he says people from all over the world would comment on their unique design and that several friendships were sparked from these initial conversations.

 Aaron had been drawing on canvas sneakers since his college years.
 His designs had garnered the attention of his classmates, who began offering to buy his hand-designed shoes.
 Aaron's friends at the University of Oregon had nicknamed him "Bucket," so he began calling his creations "Bucketfeet."
 This was the inspiration for the name of the company he founded with Raaja Nemani years later.

 After Raaja had completed his travels, he sent Aaron a Facebook message asking if he would be willing to move to Chicago and create a business around the idea of artist-designed sneakers.
 Aaron agreed, and the two moved to Chicago in 2010 and officially launched the business in 2011.

+In 2012, Raaja and Aaron tapped Bobby Stephens, a seasoned Retail executive and fellow sneaker enthusiast, to round out the team.
+Shortly thereafter, Bucketfeet secured a significant fundraising round, including backing from Hydra Ventures (adidas).

 In October 2017, Bucketfeet was acquired by online artist community and e-commerce retailer Threadless for an undisclosed amount.